protocolbuffers/protobuf/objectivec/README.md

     (`#import <FRAMEWORK/file.pbobjc.h>` vs `#import "dir/file.pbobjc.h"`).

     The format of the file is:
-      * An entry is line of `frameworkName: file.proto, dir/file2.proto`.
+      * An entry is a line of `frameworkName: file.proto, dir/file2.proto`.
       * Comments start with `#`.
       * A comment can go on a line after an entry.
         (i.e. - `frameworkName=file.proto # comment`)